Skip to content

 namestringYesDisplay name (max 255 characters)

-urlstringYesTarget endpoint URL
+urlstringYesTarget endpoint URL (max 2048 characters)

 methodstringNo"GET"HTTP method: GET, POST, PUT, DELETE, PATCH, OPTIONS, HEAD

-headersarrayNo[]Request headers (see Headers & Query Parameters)
+headersarrayNo[]Request headers — each key max 255, value max 1000 characters (see Headers & Query Parameters)

 authenticationobjectNononeAuth config (see Authentication)